===

 NAMES

-The conspicuous wordplay (and meaning-play of course too) with kaam ought to be mentioned as well.
+The conspicuous wordplay (and meaning-play too of course) with kaam ought to be mentioned as well.
 In the first line, medicine did no 'work' .
-In the second line, the heart-sickness literally 'finished the work' (in English we have the equally idiomatic 'finished him off' to get the same idea across.)
+In the second line, the heart-sickness literally literally 'did all the work'-- or, idiomatically 'finished his work' (in English we have the equally idiomatic 'finished him off').
 See the definitions above for details; the Persian sense of kaam as 'desire' can hardly help but hover over such wordplay as well.
-When medicine doesn't work, but a disease does 'work', no wonder all plans/devices have been 'reversed'.
+When medicine doesn't 'work', but a disease does 'work', no wonder all plans/devices have been 'reversed'.
 Only in retrospect do we realize how literally we are meant to take that first word of the verse.